Enable client-to-server encryption

 Configure YB-TServer nodes

-To enable client-to-server encryption for YSQL and YCQL, start your YB-TServer services with the required options described below.
+To enable client-to-server encryption for YSQL and YCQL, start your YB-TServer services with the required flags described below.
 Your YB-Master services do not require additional configuration.

 ||YB-TServer||Optional.
 Defaults to the same directory as the server-to-server encryption.
 This directory should contain the configuration for the client to perform TLS communication with the cluster.
 Default value for YB-TServer is